-At this point in our caravan park claims guide, we’ll look at some popular sites.
+At this point in our caravan park and campsite claims guide, we’ll look at some popular sites.
 These are locations where accidents could take place that result in campsite claims.

 Campsites, caravan sites and caravan parks are popular holiday destinations in the UK with millions of people choosing to spend some quality time in them every year.
 There are many throughout the country which are detailed below:

 - Centre Parcs